Grand Lodge of Massachusetts

 6. He is attentive to the discussion.

-But he may give a factual explanation of the question for the guidance of the members.
+may give a factual explanation of the question for the guidance of the

 8. He may not make motions while president.